ERnsTL/flowd/README.md

 ```
 TCP in -> tcp-server OUT port -> copy IN port -> copy OUT port -> tcp-server IN port (responses) -> TCP out
+'localhost:4000' -> CONF tcp-server
 ```

+Also, an *initial information packet*/frame is sent to the ```CONF``` input port of the ```tcp-server``` component.
+This is the first packet/frame sent to this component.
+It usually contains configuration information and is used to *parametrize* this component's behavior.

 ## Architecture